Key Takeaways

-If your SIEM is just flooding you with alerts and no real answers, you’re not alone.
+If your SIEM is flooding you with alerts and no real answers, you're not alone.
+Security teams get stuck in the same loop: endless dashboards, log noise, and no clear path to stopping threats before they spread.

 What Are We Even Comparing Here?